cai-lw/cs-97si-solutions/README.md

 Despite being an English site, the vast majority of POJ's users are from China.
 There are abundant solutions and analysis to problems on POJ, but all in Chinese.
 I didn't find anything about POJ apart from a little solution code when searching in English.

 The goal of this repo is to provide POJ solutions and analyses **in English**, which will be either my own work or translation from Chinese blog posts.
-Because I use POJ solely for CS97SI, I am currently only planning to write solution for **problems listed in CS97SI**.
+Because I use POJ solely for CS 97SI, I am currently only planning to write solution for **problems listed in CS 97SI**.

 I also upload my own solution codes to this repo, but don't expect high-quality or well-documented code here, as they are just for the purpose of passing the judge system.
-Also, I cannot solve every problem on the CS97SI list.
+Also, I cannot solve every problem on the CS 97SI list.
 Difficulty 5 or 6 is the best I can do.

 ## Contribution

 If you have any question about the solution or the code, feel free to create an issue.

 I can only invest very limited time to this repo.
-If you are interested in providing POJ solutions (or CS97SI solutions) in English, just write your own solutions or translate from existing Chinese solutions, and create a pull request.
+If you are interested in providing POJ solutions (or CS 97SI solutions) in English, just write your own solutions or translate from existing Chinese solutions, and create a pull request.